MegAnthonyKeogh/mongoScraper/README.md

 Prerequisites
 In order to launch this project, you will need to already have [node.js](https://nodejs.org/en/) running on your computer.
-You will also need [MongoDB](https://www.mongodb.com/), [Robo T3](https://robomongo.org/) (a lightweight GUI to work with MongoDB.
+You will also need [MongoDB](https://www.mongodb.com/), [Robo T3](https://robomongo.org/) (a lightweight GUI to work with MongoDB).

 Give examples
 Installing